What is a Lifetime ISA (LISA)?

 If you are unsure about whether the LISA is right for you, we recommend speaking to a financial adviser.

 To open a LISA, you can choose to contribute regular amounts from £100 per month by Direct Debit (or from £50 per month if you are an existing Foresters member, or child/grandchild of an existing Foresters member), or invest a lump sum of at least £500.
 You are then able to invest lump sums of a minimum of £250 as top ups.
 Or if you prefer, you can use a combination of both, as long as your total contribution is not more than £4,000 per tax year.
 As LISAs are designed to be held for a number of years, the limit on annual contributions may change in the future.

 Even your parents or grandparents can help

 We know how hard it can be to save for big things like a first home or retirement, so if your parents or grandparents want to help you, this will enable you to reach your savings goal quicker.
 While they are not allowed to invest directly, they can pass the money to you to put into your LISA.
 But remember you can only save up to £4,000 in each tax year in your LISA.

 Boost your savings with a bonus of up to £1,000 each year

 The Government will add a 25% bonus to your savings in our Stocks & Shares LISA.
-So if you save the full £4,000, the government will add £1,000 at the end of the first year, which means you will have £5,000.
-On top of this, you could also get growth in the form of annual and final bonuses that are added to your fund by Foresters.
+So if you save the full £4,000, the government will add £1,000 at the end of each year, which means you will have £5,000.
+On top of this, you could also get growth in the form of annual and final bonuses that are added to your Lifetime ISA by Foresters.

-The 25% government bonus is based on the contributions that you make in any one tax year and is paid annually for 2017/18, then monthly from the 2018/19 tax year.
+The 25% government bonus is based on the contributions that you make in any one tax year and is paid monthly.

 Additional Foresters Bonuses